Dan Howdle August 30th, 2024

 You can keep your BT email address, however, you need to keep using it in order to keep it live.
 Any accounts that are unused for 30 days or more could be closed down.
 If you want to make sure your address stays live you can sign up to BT Premium Mail for £5 a month.

-If you are with Virgin Media, your email account will remain active for 90 days after your cancel, after which time it will be deactivated.
+If you are with Virgin Media, your email account will remain active for 90 days after you cancel, after which time it will be deactivated.

 If you set up a web-based email address such as Gmail or Outlook, this will solve any future problems when switching broadband provider.

-Minimum terms for BT and Virgin media are 18 months.
-If you decide to cancel your contract before the end of your minimum term has ended then you should expect to have to pay early termination fees regardless of provider.
+Minimum terms for BT are 24 months, and for Virgin Media, they are 18 months.
+If you decide to cancel your contract before the end of your minimum term, you should expect to pay early termination fees regardless of the provider.
 With both providers, the amount is determined by which services you have and how many months you have left.

 Should you decide to leave your contract earlier than agreed with Virgin Media, it will charge you an ‘Early Disconnection Fee’ instead of the remaining payments for your minimum period.
 The amount you are charged is dependent on which services you have and how long is left in your minimum period.
 For Virgin, the cost is around 80% of your monthly fee for every month you have left on your contract, whereas for BT it is more like 50%.